apple/swift-mmio/Sources/MMIO/Documentation.docc/Advanced-Topics/Testing-With-Interposers.md

 - Specialized debugging equipment
 - Complex setup procedures to create specific hardware states

 These requirements make unit testing hardware-dependent code slow, expensive, and difficult to automate.
-Yet verifying that your code correctly interacts with hardware registers is crucial for reliable embedded systems.
+Verifying correct register interaction is crucial for reliable embedded systems.

-Swift MMIO addresses this challenge with **interposers**.
+Swift MMIO addresses this with **interposers**.
 An interposer intercepts memory operations that would normally target hardware registers.
 Instead of accessing physical memory, operations on ``MMIO/Register`` instances are redirected to methods on your custom interposer object.
-This redirection allows you to:
+With interposers, you can:

 - Test register interaction logic without actual hardware
 - Verify sequences of register reads and writes